Brain Circuits

 Complex Environments

-We focus on how the brain enables adaptive responses to sensory-complex environments and how this ability is disrupted in diseased states.
+We focus on how the brain enables adaptive responses to sensory-complex environments and how this ability is disrupted in aging and diseased states.

 Sensory-complex environments